Abhinavkuamr/securityBlogs/content/post/Intigriti January Challenge 2025 - XSS Challenge.md

 modalText.innerHTML = `Welcome, ${text}!`;
 ```

-This indicated our payload would be placed in an HTML context, suggesting we'd need angle brackets for exploitation.
+This indicated my payload would be placed in an HTML context, suggesting we'd need angle brackets for exploitation.
 However, several security controls were in place:

 1. The conditional statement `if (text && XSS() === false)`
 2. The `getParameterByName()` function's parsing logic